I have been saying for years that I’d do it. I swore up and down that one day, I’d most certainly do it. And finally, on October 7th, I did it.

 No joke.
 But in general, the folks here are friendly and some of them are lots of fun during your 5 minutes of interaction time here while you wait at the counter.
 And ordering 10 hot dogs like I did doesn’t appear to faze them all at or increase your wait time by much, because no matter how many you order, they’re getting thrown on the grill at the same time.

 But before the actual meat, let’s talk about this bread.
 I don’t know whether this bread is made in-house or purchased, but half of what makes Top Dog hot dogs so great is this bread.
 Now, depending on the hot dog, because the bun is always the same, it can often throw the meat to bread ratio off.
-For example, the Top Dog is quite thin and ridiculously long, so almost half your dog is sticking out either end and the middle becomes too thick for the dog.
-But some of the other sausage fit into this bread perfectly.
+For example, the Top Dog is quite thin and obscenely long, so almost half your dog is sticking out either end and the middle portion covered by the bread becomes too “bready” for the dog.
+But some of the other sausages fit into this bread perfectly.
 It’s always slightly toasted on the grill before they put your hot dog in the bun and it’s a truly perfect blend of crunch, soft and chewiness all at the same time.
-It’s a sesame seeded bun, with an even so slight tang to it, but not enough that I’d think it’s sourdough.
+It’s a sesame-seeded bun, with an ever-so-slight tang to it, but not enough that I’d think it’s sourdough.
 Hmm…a sourdough option would be just about fantastic.

 Also — let me note here that with very few exceptions, I don’t believe in ketchup.
 Ketchup on anything covers the taste of everything between the sugar, tomato flavors and tartness.
 EVERYTHING.
 It ruins all food as far as I’m concerned!